bosse89/unsupervised_oneshot_mnist/README.txt

 Only 10 labeled data samples are used (one for each label type 0-9) to map each cluster to a label.

 Tested in Windows 10 and Ubuntu 18.04.2 LTS.
+Takes around 15-21 minutes to run in CPU-mode on an Intel Core i7 6700 2.6GHz, 8GB RAM with Windows 10 and Ubuntu.

 ####################################
 ###########Use example (Ubuntu)#####